jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 This rule checks for alignment of identifiers in attribute, type, subtype, constant, signal, variable and file declarations in the architecture declarative region.

+Refer to the section `Configuring Identifier Alignment Rules <configuring_declaration_identifier_alignment.html>`_ for information on changing the configurations.

 **Violation**

 .. code-block:: vhdl